 From Jenkins to TestingWhiz and Telerik Fiddler, there are many test software with more or less advanced features.
 The performance of user tests by business line managers with unique business experience can be complex and energy consuming with these software programs, which are mainly intended for developers.
 The assignment to a robot of the mandate to perform certain tests under the direction of a business expert allows to multiply user tests without slowing down the DevOps and DevSecOps process.
 Sometimes, simply entrusting a robot with the task of reading Excel files maintained by sales representatives and returning the results to them for analysis after the robot has passed them through the test software’s grinder can make the entire development machine work like music paper.

 The considerable importance that security has taken on in technology projects reinforces the role that RPA-type robots will play in the near future.
 The DevSecOps approach places security at the heart of a DevOps project (which in itself offers an agile and reactive working method), because it includes reflection on security from the beginning of the project and keeps the theme central throughout the development.
-Obviously, this new approach provides a clear path for RPA, as the execution of security checks as programming progresses is essential.
-However, as we know, the effort to carry out these repeated tests manually is a barrier to the adoption of a DevSecOps methodology.
+Obviously, to carry out these repeated tests manually is a barrier to the adoption of a DevSecOps methodology.
 Robots provide an alternative to manual work on security tests, because they are easy to program and they can be reconfigured as the software is developed.
 DevSecOps and RPA, an ideal marriage.

-As we know, and IT support teams, and even those working on software development in DevSecOps mode, can benefit.
-With advances in artificial intelligence, robots are becoming more and more efficient today and, due to the simplification of their programming, technical teams will be able to entrust them with a growing number of complex, but repetitive tasks, to the delight of employees and companies.
+As we know, today and, due to the simplification of their programming, technical teams will be able to entrust them with a growing number of complex, but repetitive tasks, to the delight of employees and companies.